AriFordsham/GHCWiki/git-for-darcs-users.md

 ## darcs pull

-There is a direct mapping for `darcs pull -a`, but not for the interactive `darcs pull`.
+There is no direct mapping for the interactive `darcs pull`.
 Cherry-picking is not as streamlined as in Darcs.

+### darcs pull -a

-For a start, here is how you update from the source repo:
+Here is how you update (everything) from the source repo:

 ```wiki
 git pull